menu icon

 • 1 thumb ginger, minced or micro-planed 30g

-• 1 tbsp Thai yellow curry paste
+• 1 tablespoon Thai yellow curry paste

-• 1 tbsp lime juice
+• 1 tablespoon lime juice

-• 2 tbsp tahini
+• 2 tablespoon tahini

 • 8 oz crimini mushrooms, trimmed and diced